Homecoming Week is here

 as an expert witness for the plaintiffs in the first legal case involving intelligent

-design, which resulted in a judgement in favor of the plaintiffs.
+design, which resulted in a judgment in favor of the plaintiffs.
 She is a recipient

 of Southeastern’s President Award for Excellence in Research, one of the university’s